JosephChotard/h3spark/README.md

 - **`local_ij_to_cell(origin: H3CellInput, i: int, j: int) -> long`**: Converts local IJ coordinates back to an H3 cell.
 - **`cell_area(cell: H3CellInput, unit: Union[AreaUnit, str] = AreaUnit.KM2) -> float`**: Computes the area of an H3 cell in a specified unit.

+### Spark native Functions

+Some H3 functions can ~mostly be reimplemented purely within pyspark.
+Doing so avoids the serialization/deserialization overhead of a UDF.
+These functions should be mostly equivalent to their C native counterparts while being more performant in pyspark.
+You can import them from `h3spark.native`

+- **`get_resolution(cell: long) -> long`**: Retrieves the resolution of a given H3 cell.
+- **`cell_to_parent_fixed(cell: long, current_resolution: int, parent_resolution: int) -> long`**: Given a column where every row has the same resolution (current_resolution), call `cell_to_parent` on every row to the same constant resolution (parent_resolution).
+Does not perform any validation on the input cells

+### Convenience functions

+We provide some functions that wrap other h3 functions for streamlining commonly used operations.
+You can import them from `h3spark.convenience`

+- **`min_child(cell: H3CellInput, resolution: int) -> long`**: Finds the child of minimum value of the input H3 cell at the specified resolution
+- **`max_child(cell: H3CellInput, resolution: int) -> long`**: Finds the child of maximum value of the input H3 cell at the specified resolution

 ## License

 This library is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.